quantophile/blog/mathsummaries/content/post/exploring-option-greeks.md

 Thus, although the BS model suffers from flaws, it is mainly used as a quote converter.
 In the FX options market, option prices are quoted in terms of implied volatilities.
 The BS formula is used to convert implied vols $\sigma_{\text{imp}}$ to prices and vice versa.
 The delta hedge to be exchanged between counterparties is calculated according to the BS formula, and this is also true for the Vega hedge of various exotic options.
 In many cases, the model is also used to run trading books.

-Market conventions used in the FX markets are usually specified in terms of the price and vol attributes of options with various delta characteristics.
-So, it's nice to explore the intricacies of various types of FX delta and how they are used in the description of market volatility surfaces.
+In this note, I explore various delta conventions and derive the greeks.
+Check out [FX Vol smile](https://mathfinance.com/wp-content/uploads/2017/06/CPQF_Arbeits20_neu2.pdf) by Wyestup!
 The entire concept of the FX volatility smile is based on the parametrization with respect to delta.

-I walk-through the various market conventions used in practice.

 ## Quote style conversions.